A 3-year-old boy who couldn’t sleep through the night has apparently been cured of his sleeplessness… by bananas.

 Aaron was also medicated with melatonin – the hormone that regulates the body’s daily cycle – but that failed too.

 Finally, Maryann contacted sleep expert Vicki Dawson who is founder of The Children’s Sleep Charity.
-Vicki invited Maryann to a sleep workshop at Sheffield Children’s Hospital.
-There, the mum was advised to give Aaron half a banana before bed.
+Vicki invited Maryann to a sleep workshop at Sheffield Children’s Hospital, and it was there that Maryann was advised to give Aaron half a banana before bed.

-Maryann took the advice and now Aaron sleeps through the night from 8pm to 7am.
+Maryann took the advice and, incredibly, Aaron slept through the night from 8pm to 7am.
+And the next, and the next…

 Bananas contain some interesting nutrients and minerals, that may help us relax.
 They’re a good source of both magnesium and potassium, which are known to be muscle relaxants.
 They also contain tryptophan, which the body can convert to serotonin and then to melatonin, causing sleepiness.
 However, there has yet to be scientific proof that foods high in tryptophan send you to sleep.